 Water impoundments, new or expansion of, 50 acres or more or with dam height of 25 feet or more.

 Sec.
-24-463.
+24-46-32.
 Outdoor operations and storage.

-Any commercial or industrial research or technology operation or storage conducted in whole or in part out-of-doors shall meet the requirements of section 24-41.
+Any research or technology operation or storage conducted in whole or in part out-of-doors shall meet the requirements of section 24-4198.

 Sec.
-24-464.
-Area requirements and minimum lot width: Documents required for submission.
+24-4643.
+Documents required for submission.